flotiq/flotiq-docs/docs/API/index.md

 !!! note
     _**Keys CAN NOT be obtained through programmatic API, and they are accessible only from the Flotiq Panel.**_

-### Application API Keys
+## Application API Keys

-There are 2 Application API keys - read-write and read-only.
-Application keys are system-wide keys, and you can use them to manage Content Objects and Content Type Definitions.
-Although as the best practice, we recommend you use the Application read-only API key or User Defined API key whenever possible.
+Every Flotiq account has 2 Application API keys - read-write and read-only.
+Application keys are system-wide keys, and you can use them to manage all of your Content Objects and Content Type Definitions.
+Please note, that for most applications you should create User Defined API keys - scoped to a particular set of Content Types and permissions.

 ![](images/api-keys_1.png){: .center .width75 .border}